Dark Stars and Gravitational Waves: Topical Review: Dark sides of the Universe

 \subsubsection{Primordial black holes}

-The first discussion on the formation of black holes in the early universe was given by Zeldovich and Novikov in 1967 \citep{Zeldovich:1967lct}.
+The first discussion on the formation of BH in the early universe was given by Zeldovich and Novikov in 1967 \citep{Zeldovich:1967lct}.
 Independently, Hawking focused on the gravitationally collapsed object with much smaller masses in the early universe in 1971 \citep{Hawking:1971ei}.
-Furthermore, the popular model of primordial black holes (PBHs) due to the inhomogeneities of the early Universe was proposed by Carr and Hawking in 1974 \cite{Carr:1974nx}.
-Additionally, the idea of PBHs regarded as DM was first proposed by Capline in 1975 \cite{Chapline:1975ojl}.
+Furthermore, the popular model of PBH due to the inhomogeneities of the early Universe was proposed by Carr and Hawking in 1974 \cite{Carr:1974nx}.
+Additionally, the idea of PBH regarded as DM was first proposed by Capline in 1975 \cite{Chapline:1975ojl}.

-Due to the quantum properties of black holes proposed by Hawking, one would be interested in the well-known evaporation effect \cite{Hawking:1974rv, Hawking:1975vcx}.
-From the discussion, PBHs with a mass larger than $10^{15}$g are unaffected by Hawking radiation, and the corresponding lifetime is long enough than the age of the Universe \cite{Hawking:1971ei, Page:1976df}.
-Recall from the constraint of Big Bang nucleosynthesis (BBN) the baryon energy density is at most $5\%$ of critical density \cite{Cyburt:2003fe}.
-Ordinary black holes are formed at late times, all baryonic, and cannot be the candidate for dark matter.
-However, PBHs are formed in the radiation-dominated era (RD) before BBN and are not constrained by BBN results.
-Therefore, the non-baryonic property of PBHs leads them to cold dark matter (CDM) candidates.
+Due to the quantum properties of BH proposed by Hawking, one would be interested in the well-known evaporation effect \cite{Hawking:1974rv, Hawking:1975vcx}.
+From the discussion, PBH with a mass larger than $10^{15}$g are unaffected by Hawking radiation, and the corresponding lifetime is long enough than the age of the Universe \cite{Hawking:1971ei, Page:1976df}.
+Recall from the constraint of Big Bang nucleosynthesis (BBN); the baryon energy density is at most $5\%$ of critical density \cite{Cyburt:2003fe}.
+Ordinary BH are formed at late times, all baryonic, and cannot be the candidate for DM.
+However, PBH are formed in the radiation-dominated era (RD) before BBN and are not constrained by BBN results.
+Therefore, the non-baryonic property of PBH leads them to cold dark matter (CDM) candidates.
 PBH mass spectrum and their relic abundance have been estimated in \cite{Carr:1975qj}.
-In addition, the possible mass windows of PBHs have been reviewed in \cite{Carr:2021bzv}.
+In addition, the possible mass windows of PBH have been reviewed in \cite{Carr:2021bzv}.
 All the up-to-date constraints of PBH are discussed in \cite{Carr:2020gox}.

-Below we give a sketch of the basics of PBH.
+Below, we give a sketch of the basics of PBH.
 For more details, the readers can find in recent reviews \cite{Carr:2021bzv, Carr:2020gox, Sasaki:2018dmp, Green:2020jor}.

 \paragraph{Formation---} The PBH mass can be estimated through the energy density at the RD.
 The equation of state can be described in the simple form of $p=w\rho$ with $w=1/3$ at RD.
 So the energy density and scale factor are given by $\rho\,\propto\, a^{-4}$ and $a\, \propto\, t^{1/2}$.
 The PBH mass would approximately have an order of horizon mass \cite{Hawking:1971ei, Carr:1974nx}